 Kirsten Brecht Baker, Chief Officer, Marketing and New Markets

 Kirsten Brecht has 15 years experience in developing companies and business models, accumulating a diverse background in strategy, operations, fundraising, deal creation, marketing and business development.
 Ms. Brecht has built companies and has served as both an industry executive and a consultant with ventures from start-up to Fortune 50 status, including international NGOs.

 As part of her background, Ms. Brecht served as CEO, co-founder, and owner of New City Companies.
 As CEO, Ms. Brecht’s primary responsibilities included general management of day-to-day operations, as well as overseeing company finances, marketing, sales, production, and field strategy and implementation.
 She was responsible for defining the company’s vision, as well as its growth, investment, and development strategies.
 Kirsten was also co-founder and managing partner of Constellar Group, Inc. a business consulting firm focused on accelerating the growth of emerging and established companies.
 In this role, she brought years of experience delivering business and marketing strategy solutions to clients in a wide range of industries including: Serving as an interim senior management for emerging companies and nonprofit organizations to guide them through business planning, marketing, business development, fundraising, research and development, and product launch phases; improving client revenue and profit with fact-based marketing, business development and sales strategies and deployment tactics; providing practical, data-driven solutions to help clients grow their revenue, improve their business models, and build long-term value; and formulating, evaluating, and articulating company growth strategies.

 Kirsten has also founded and headed Sales and Marketing for two early-stage companies.
 In each case, she created corporate identity, developed marketing and business development strategy, orchestrated a company launch, and ran marketing communications, advertising, and public relations campaigns.
 Kirsten sits on the board of several community organizations.
 She holds an MBA in entrepreneurial management and marketing from the University of Pennsylvania's Wharton School, and a BA (magna cum laude with distinction) in political science and Russian from the University of Pennsylvania.

-Michael Curtis, Managing Director, Program and Business Development
+Michael Curtis, Vice President, Program and Business Development